Gray-Layer, Oil Painting Techniques also known as the "Dead Layer"

 Maybe you need even more details and photo examples of this part of the process.

 I have an e-book that thoroughly goes over this process.
-It's over 140 pages of instruction with 250 photo's of step by step instruction similar to what you see here, but just more detail then I can show here on the site.
-I also use graphics (arrows mostly) to point out specifically things that can help you develop your painting.
+It's over 150 pages of instruction with 250 photo's of step by step instruction similar to what you see here, but in much more detail than I can show here on the site.

 I also have a bonus section for beginners that show a great deal on brush work, applying paint, and mixing paint.